top of page

 When he arrived, he said, in perfect English, "I'm sorry, I forgot to check your registration card."

 I was floored.
 I couldn't believe he made me go through all that questioning in Japanese when he could speak English so well.
-My shock was obvious.
-He apologized and told me that he had to speak Japanese to me earlier to see how much I could understand, should I need to testify.
-I found the excuse rather weak, but also suspected there was something to do about the cultural taboo of subordinates publicly showing up superiors, so I didn't press the issue.
+My shock obvious, he apologized and told me that he had to speak Japanese to me earlier to see how much I could understand, should I need to testify.
+I found the excuse weak, but also suspected it had to do about the taboos of publicly showing up one's superiors, so I didn't press the issue.
 He checked my registration, took a few notes, told me the chances of getting my bike back were better than average because the color and size of the bike, then left.

 Now, with no car, no bike, no internet, I was officially cut off from the world.
 I started feeling really bummed about the series of craptacular events that had occurred recently.
-My mind start slipping into self-pity, but I glanceed at a letter still sitting on my entrance mantle and remembered it's contents.
+My driver's license, my internet, my bike.
+My mind slipped into self-pity, but I glanced at a letter still sitting on my entrance mantle and remembered it's contents.
 I'd received it three days ago from my company,

-A fellow co-worker of mine was hit by a car this past weekend and killed.
-While I did not know her personally, the news still had a significant impact on me.
-I realized that while I was mourning the loss of my bike, parents were mourning the loss of their daughter.
-While I was figuring out how to get to school, they were figuring out how to get her body back to England.
-It so easy to forget, but sometimes there is nothing as emotionally sobering, or puts the events in our lives in perspective, as being reminded of our own morality.
+A fellow co-worker of mine had been killed in an accident; hit by a car this past week.
+I had not known her well, the news still shook me.
+It took me only a moment to realize that while I was mourning the loss of my bike, her parents were mourning the loss of their daughter.
+While I was figuring out how I would now get to work, they were figuring out how to get her body back to England.
+It is easy to forget, but few things are as emotionally sobering, or puts the events in our lives in perspective, as being reminded of our own morality.